Sure Dividend

 Franklin Resources’ future growth depends on a strong economy, rising stock prices, and increasing assets under management.
 Its recent investments in alternative asset managers and aggressive stock buybacks appear to be a good start in that direction.

-However, given that expected annualized total returns are fairly weak, investors interested in the stock are encouraged to wait for a pullback or an improvement in fundamentals before buying Franklin Resources.
-As such, the stock receives a Hold recommendation.
+However, given the expected annualized total returns, investors interested in the stock are encouraged to wait for a pullback or an improvement in fundamentals before buying Franklin Resources.
+As such, the stock receives a hold recommendation.

 Additionally, the following Sure Dividend databases contain the most reliable dividend growers in our investment universe: